Henry Blofeld OBE is one of cricket’s most loved commentators.

 His rich, plummy tones are known and loved around the world.

-Born in 1939, Blofeld was educated, to a point, at Eton, for whom he played cricket for three years, from 1955 to 1957.
+Born in 1939, Henry Blofeld was educated at Eton, for whom he played cricket between 1955 and 1957.

-One of his gaffes, which caused shrieks of laughter, came in 2003 when he described the young Pakistani Yasir Hamid as Yasser Arafat!
+One of his gaffes, which caused fits of laughter, came in 2003 when he described the young Pakistani Yasir Hamid as Yasser Arafat!
 It will be a long time before he is allowed to forget this.

 Henry Blofeld – After-Dinner Speaker: